Welcome to the Rhode Island Good Neighbor Energy Fund

 It’s important our loved ones, friends, and neighbors have a place to turn when the unexpected happens.
-For more than 30 years, the Good Neighbor Energy Fund has provided assistance to Rhode Island households who are unable to meet a current energy expense due to financial difficulty.
+For more than 35 years, the Good Neighbor Energy Fund has provided assistance to Rhode Island households who are unable to meet a current energy expense due to a temporary crisis.

 Of course, every year presents its challenges to give warmth to all our neighbors in need — this year is no different.
 The Fund counts on the generosity of Rhode Islanders to help local families get through tough times.

 Many people give during the winter months, when our annual "Warm Thy Neighbor" campaign is in full swing, but gifts are appreciated all year long.

 Through a cooperative effort between sponsoring energy companies, United Way of Rhode Island, the business community, and the people of Rhode Island, the Good Neighbor Energy Fund has assisted more than 48,000 families since its inception in 1986.